chriskgernon/Bray_Campaign/blog/index.md

 In the evening, we hosted a petition signature training at the Douglas County Democrat office.

 Here is Will presenting!
-Look at captivating he is.
+Go Will!
 ![pic](7D9F230F-468C-4139-997F-6C0081FCAD80_1_105_c.jpeg)

 ## January 16, 2020